Oasis Mission Program

 The Mission Trips

 In July 2015, Fr.
-Boeckman, Lisa Todd, Michele Rodriguez-Pico, Annie Lombardo and Deacon Angelo Lombardo traveled to Saltillo to meet with Rodrigo Montelango Suarez and local organizers of the Saltillo Archdiocese.
-The Archdiocese of Saltillo has 50 year pastoral plan.
+Boeckman, Lisa Todd, Michele Rodriguez-Pico, Annie Lombardo and Deacon Angelo Lombardo traveled to Saltillo to meet with Rodrigo Montelongo Suarez and local organizers of the Saltillo Archdiocese.
+The Archdiocese of Saltillo has 50-year pastoral plan.
 The focus of the first twenty years is to help everyone recognize that they have dignity in the eyes of God.
 To support that goal, the missionaries work under the direction of local priests who determine areas for service and allocation of funds.
 The diocese arranges dormitory lodging and meals as well as organizing transportation although each missionary pays individually for these services so there is no cost to the local parish or diocese.

 Fifteen missionaries made the trip in July 2016 and worked in four parishes in the area of General Cepeda in Coahuila and provided $3,500 to repair roofs in three locations: Noria de la Sabina, Santa Rosa, and Kilometro 64.

 Then in July 2017, 16 missionaries traveled to Arteaga Coahuila and provided $2,950 to purchase building materials for the community center in Huachichil, to repair the bell tower in the parish of San Isidro, and to furnish the retreat center at San Isidro with 30 mattresses, pillows, blankets, and towels.
 The center connects directly to the church where there is a daily mass.